ehwest/mdn_qms/PD_Product_Definition/PD_0003_Verification_Methods.md

 # Verification

-Part 20, CFR 820 defines product verification as ensuring *each element* of a device meets the appropriate specifications and standards.
+The FDA web site providing quality system regulations [Part 20, CFR 820]( https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=820) defines product verification as ensuring
+*each element* of a device meets the appropriate specifications and standards.
 The focus on Verification is therefore on each element of a device, and the demonstration that each such element meets design specifications and standards.